 Establish Google Authorship

-If you haven’t claimed Google authorship yet, you probably should get started.
+An advice from organic search optimization experts says that if you haven’t claimed Google authorship yet, you probably should get started.
 Google authorship links all of the content that you produce across the web to your Google+ profile.
 What it means is that whenever someone searches for a piece of content you’ve created and sees the link on the search engine results page (SERP), your picture and name will be visible right beside the link to the content.
 The search results will also show the number of Google+ Circles that you are included in.
 This improves the clickability of this particular search result.
 Moreover, Google also recognises you as the author of this content and this builds towards your author rank but we’ll save the authorship and author rank discussion for a separate post.

 Use Circles to Build Relationships

 There are other pages on Google+ that wield a lot of influence, basically because a huge number of people have them in their Circles.
 G+ Circles are like groups to which you can add people or pages.
 Similarly, other people can also add you and your page to their Circles.
 When you have made your Google+ page, the next thing you should do is look for highly influential pages in your category and add them to your Circles.
 Build your relationships with those pages by frequently sharing your updates with them but also sharing their content and engaging with them (not one way traffic).
 If they get to know you and share your updates, this could mean a lot of exposure for your brand.
 Also, there is the potential that Google will rank you higher based on your G+ influence, as your profile will have links from many influential G+ users.

 Use Google+ for Immediate Indexing